spalmurray/spalmurray/README.md

 - 🌱 At the moment, I'm learning about different web technologies and how to apply them in my projects.
 In school, I'm currently taking courses about Algorithms, Databases, UI/UX Design, and C!

-- ⚡ I am currently looking for a Summer 2022 Internship!

 <!--
 **spalmurray/spalmurray** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.